-You can create a Kanban diagram by taking an existing diagram and setting its Kanban properties, but it is easier to use one of the diagram types provided by the MDG Technology for Kanban Diagrams as a starting point and then change its properties to suit your own project.
+You can create a Kanban diagram by taking an existing diagram and setting its Kanban properties, but it is easier to use one of the diagram types provided by the Kanban Diagrams UML profile as a starting point and then change its properties to suit your own project.

-Ste p Action 1 In the Browser window, right-click on the parent Package and select the 'Add Diagram' command.
+Ste Action p 1 In the Browser window, right-click on the parent Package and select the 'Add Diagram' command.
 2 In the 'New Diagram' dialog, use the 'Select From' header to select the 'Software Construction > Kanban Perspective' in the left-hand pane and choose one of the diagram types from the right-hand pane (Basic, Backlog, Iteration and Complete).
 Give the new diagram a name in the 'Diagram' field and click on the OK button.